 Each hemisphere comprises four triangular quadrants with a vertex on a pole, symmetrical around the central meridian.
 In each quadrant, parallels are elliptical arcs, straight on the Equator and concave towards the pole.
 At quadrant boundaries, parallel arcs join with first order continuity.
 Given those constraints, there is more than one equal-area solution for meridian placement, unfortunately none satisfying another desirable attribute: meridians crossing the Equator at straight angles, thus unbroken across hemispheres.

-The mathematics required by Gringorten's projection is rather complex and must be calculated by numerical approximation.
+The mathematics demanded by Gringorten's projection is rather complex and must be calculated by numerical approximation.
 Gringorten's paper includes a table of computed coordinates and a north polar map, with southern lobes bounded by meridians 20°W, 70°E, 160°E and 110°W. The map is superimposed with a grid of 100 numbered cells, proposed as an aid for quickly locating points in addition to the ordinary latitude/longitude coordinate system.
 Antarctica is interrupted, but this inconvenience can be alleviated by an inset, by a second map with hemispheres swapped, or by moving three grid cells from corners to around the pole.

 The author suggested other variations, like an oblique aspect and an alternative solution for meridian placement.
 Another immediate modification is rearranging the quadrant lay-out analogously to Peirce's and Guyou's maps: for instance, setting each hemisphere in a whole square.